5Q-SOCaaS/CentryOnboarding/README.md

 Settings (Top right of page) > Security Extentions | On the page, SIEM Agents > Add SIEM agent
 - [ ] Office 365
   - [ ] *Check Exchange, SharePoint, and Teams*

+#### Connector Review

+After checklist completion, review the connector pages for the ingestion status; ensure that there are logs being collected for each connector.
+Note: Some connectors may take longer than other to begin ingestion logs.
+If logs are being ingested but some tables are missing, further investigation may be necessary.

 <p align="right">(<a href="#top">back to top</a>)</p>